Last Updated: 1 Feb 2017

 - The baseline for Lineage II has been established back to Brian Pendleton who arrived in Massachusetts in 1634.

-- Four of the five (except for P-10) have known pedigrees back to Brian Pendleton.
+- Four of the five participants have known pedigrees back to Brian Pendleton.
+These are P-5, P-11, PS-4, and P-16.

 - P-10 does not have a known pedigree back to Brian but the fact that his Y-DNA is identical with that of PS-4 clearly establishes his descendancy from Brian.